Wills and Probate Records

 Devon wills were stored at the courts where they were proved until January 1858, when a new system of probate registration was introduced.
 The power to prove wills was taken away from the church courts and a civil probate system was set up.
 A Principal Probate Registry based in London, together with District Probate Registries, were set up.
 From this time on, Devon wills were proved in the Exeter Probate Registry.

 A registered copy of each will and letter of administration was retained in Exeter, and a copy was sent to the Principal Probate Registry in London.
-Thus copies of all wills and administrations for England and Wales from 1858 until the present which were originally held in Exeter were also held in London at the Principal Probate Registry.
-The Principal Probate Registry is located at First Avenue House, High Holborn in London, and copies of wills can be obtained there in person, or by post through the Postal Searches and Copies Department at Leeds District Probate Registry.
+Thus copies of all wills and administrations for England and Wales from 1858 until the present which were originally held in Exeter were, and are, also held in London at the Principal Probate Registry.
+The Principal Probate Registry is located at First Avenue House, High Holborn in London, but the searchroom which was once located there, where wills could be read and copies obtained in person, has now been closed.
+It is now possible to search for, and obtain, a copy of a will by ordering online, as well as by post.

 For more information on searching the National Probate Calendar and ordering post-1857 wills, read about locating Devon wills and administrations.